 Derogatory or offensive language is not acceptable and will not be tolerated.
 This type of language can take any of the forms of bullying listed in our definition of bullying.
 It will be challenged by staff, monitored and followed up with actions and sanctions, as appropriate.
-Members of staff are also expected to deal with the casual use of derogatory language using informal mechanisms, noting in their own records if appropriate.
+Members of staff are also expected to deal with the casual use of derogatory language using informal mechanisms, noting ON CPOMS if appropriate.